 by Dr. Bill Rawls

-I recently read a startling statistic that less than a third of people with symptoms of Irritable Bowel Syndrome (IBS) consult their doctor.
+I recently read a startling statistic that less than a third of people with symptoms of irritable bowel syndrome (IBS) consult their doctor.
 On the one hand, that shocked me: IBS is no fleeting tummy ache.
-The symptoms—painful abdominal cramping, constipation and/or diarrhea, bloating, and more—can be downright debilitating.
+The symptoms — painful abdominal cramping, constipation, diarrhea, bloating, and more — can be downright debilitating.
 On the other hand, it didn’t surprise me that people tolerated the symptoms and pressed on through life.

 I’m no stranger to ignoring the body’s warning signs that something is seriously wrong.
 As an OB-GYN working long hours and night shifts every second to third night for years on end, I began experiencing some symptoms in my late 40s that should have signaled me to slow down.

 At first, fatigue, brain fog, and body aches made it hard to do my job some days; then, every day felt like a battle with the flu.
 Constant acid reflux, bloating, gas, and constipation became an accepted part of life.
 Next came burning and tingling in my hands, rashes, joint and chest pain, heart palpitations, and poor sleep.
 But I kept working through it, for years, until I simply no longer could, and I had to stop my medical practice.

 What ensued was a years-long journey of trying everything under the sun to overcome what turned out to be chronic Lyme disease and fibromyalgia, both of which I blamed for all of my digestive symptoms.
 It made sense at the time — nausea and loss of appetite are common among people with Lyme.
 And about 70% of people diagnosed with fibromyalgia also experience IBS symptoms, according to UNC Center for Functional GI & Motility Disorders.